Prolapse Treatment Options

 - You can expect maintaining results until the onset of symptoms

-A common pessary prescribed for prolapse is the ring pessary, which is a donut-shaped medical device placed inside the vagina.
+A pessary is a prosthetic medical device that is inserted into the vagina in order to prevent prolapsed organs from sinking down further.
+The ring pessary is commonly prescribed by doctors.
 Vaginal washing and ring replacement are usually required at the hospital every 2 or 3 months.
-Pessaries are a relatively simple solution compared to surgical treatments, but since the device is placed inside the body, it can lead to infections, an increase of discharge, and an unpleasant odor.
+Pessaries are a relatively simple solution compared to surgical treatments, but since the device is placed inside the body, it can lead to infections, an increase of discharge, and cause an unpleasant odor.
 The vaginal membrane can also be scratched, which leads to bleeding.
 Since the pessary is inserted into the body, it impedes sexual intercourse.
-There are also cases where the pessary itself is not suited to the shape or size of the vagina.
+Although a simple solution, not every woman is able to find a pessary suitable for their body.
+Pessaries must be fitted by a doctor with a trial and error method which can cause a lot of burden to the body.

 - Simple treatment option